plantaz/Fify-FaceComparison/README.md

 ## Features

-- Support for Google Drive and OneDrive directories
+- Support for Google Drive directories
 - Face detection and comparison using AWS Rekognition
 - Secure credential handling for both development and production environments
 - Multi-language support (English and Portuguese-BR)